AAT Accounting Level 2, part time eve

 £1,098

-If you are aged 24+ and meet the unemployed criteria, or earn less than £25,000 annual gross salary, tuition fees will be waived.
+• If you meet the unemployed* criteria, or earn less than £25,000 annual gross salary, tuition fees will be waived.

-If you are aged 24+ and don’t meet the unemployed criteria, or you earn more than £25,000 annual gross salary, tuition fees are payable.
+• If you do not meet the unemployed criteria, or you earn more than £25,000 annual gross salary, tuition fees are payable

 1 Year